adithyakpb/merit/docs/getting_started/03_key_concepts.md

 ### Test Input

 A **Test Input** represents a single test case in a test set.
-In MERIT, a test input is represented by the `TestInput` class, which includes:
+In MERIT, a test input is represented by the `TestItem` class, which includes:

 - The input text (e.g., a question)
 - A reference answer